Everton

 The 2015/16 FA Cup has taken almost the direct opposite narrative.
 Early rounds made it look as if the Premier League's top clubs would dominate the tournament.
 Chelsea, Manchester United, and Arsenal all made it to the quarterfinals, with none of them pitted against one another.
 It was almost an unspoken agreement that all three clubs would make it to the semi-finals.
 As it turned out, only one of them did.

-Quarterfinal -
+Quarterfinal Surprises

 By Greg Lea.